A 7-Night Wilderness Meditation Retreat

 Buddhist meditation retreats are intense experiences.
 Being in silence can feel isolating.
 Being in the backcountry can also feel vulnerable.

-Combing these two qualities can be challenging, so who should come on this retreat?
+Combining these two qualities can be challenging, so who should come on this retreat?

 In terms of meditation, you've taken a Buddhist Theravada meditation course or gone on a retreat.